As we were getting ready to climb Kilimanjaro in January 2018, I started thinking about why people climb mountains in general.

-Surely you’ve heard it said, in response to the question, “Why do people climb mountains?” the famous quip is, “Because it’s there.”
+Surely you’ve heard, in response to the question, “Why do people climb mountains?” the famous quip, “Because it’s there.”
 Did you ever wonder where that expression came from?

 The story goes that in the early 1920’s, British explorer, George Herbert Leigh Mallory (seated on the far left in the photo above) wanted to be the first man to summit the world’s highest mountain, Mount Everest.
 He was apparently making a tour talking about his planned expedition and trying to drum up sponsors and benefactors to finance the expedition.